Jim & Christina Shapiro

 Feeding

 Our horses have access to good forage all the time.
-We feed oats and hay twice a day, adjusting the amounts according to the time of year and the behaviour of the horses.
+We feed hay twice a day, adjusting the amounts according to the time of year and the behaviour of the horses.
 Our pastures contain a mixture of timothy and brome grasses with some alfalfa plants.
 The presence of the grasses means that the horses have to use the larger grinding surfaces of their teeth to digest these plants.
 Their teeth wear evenly in the process.
 We test our pasture grasses from time to time to make sure that they are of sufficient quality.
+We also fertilize them to make sure that the forage plants are healthy.

 Click to Enlarge